 - Operating on the wrong body part

-- Damaging a nerve during a procedure
+- Damaging the spinal cord or a nerve during a procedure

 - Operating on the wrong patient